Communication Requirements for Internal vs. External Audiences

 Communication must be tailored to the audience on every construction or infrastructure project.
 Internal teams need accuracy and detail to get the job done, while external audiences need clarity and confidence to stay informed and supportive.

 The best teams plan for both.
 They build systems that support daily operations and protect public trust.
+When done well, internal communication keeps the project running.
+External communication keeps it supported.

-And with the right help, like from reVerb, you can do both with confidence.
+And with the right help, like from reVerb, you can do both with confidence. reVerb works with project owners (private owners, provincial governments, municipalities, etc.) and engineering teams to design communication systems that reduce risk and protect reputation.

 Previous